Biodiversity and ecology in the Australian bush

 60mm f2.8 prime - A very compact, dedicated macro lens with a magnification of 2x (35mm equivalent).
 This is my ‘go-to’ lens for photographing very small insects or flowers.
 It has superb image quality.
 Its only downside for this task is its working distance at that magnification - 19cm - which is too close for comfort for insects like moths and most wasps.

 300mm f4.0 prime - Kerri’s ‘baby’.
 She uses this lens for almost everything - from birds to bugs to flowers.
 Its long ‘reach’ is critical for getting good quality images of our resident forest birds, which are mostly small, flighty and often hang out in the canopy.
-She pushes the focal length up to 420mm by using a 1.4 converter lens.
-We’ve recently purchased a 2x converter lens for ever greater reach.
+She pushes the focal length up to 420mm by using a 2x converter lens.

 Kerri’s lens is also great for macrophotography.
 It gives a magnification of 0.48x when used at its closest working distance of 1.4m.
 This is far enough away to allow photography of even the most camera-shy insect.